 (Live performance) We then go to a group of historians at a weekly knitting circle.
 It’s quiet and focused work, but we sense tension in the air.
 After a long silence, they speak.
 They discuss their worries and issues within the Lambeth area – Council, money and the purpose of the group.
 Section B: Scene 2 (Live performance) Sounds of heavy rain – a female character rushes into the building for shelter, she fights with her broken umbrella until it closes.
 She unravels the cardigan on her head that she’d used to protect her hair.
 She catches her breath, takes in her surroundings, realises she’s in a church, would rather not be.

 She tries to book a taxi but fails.
 She leaves a voice note on her phone, explaining that she’s running late.
 She reapplies make-up and seems restless.
 She inspects the faces in the stained-glass windows, takes out a mirror, compares and wonders what her own face would look like immortalised in the same way.
 Tries a few poses.
 It thunders, louder and she is flustered.
 Then an iPhone alarm comes from somewhere in the space.
 She can’t trace the source; she begins to get freaked out.
 Then, emerging from what feels like nowhere.
-Dressed in a Sainsburys uniform for work.
+Dressed in a Sainsbury’s uniform for work.
 They talk about the weather for a bit and then about their stories and why the person dressed in the uniform is sleeping in the church (she thinks they might be a ghost).

 They share a magical moment of connection in the rain, with light and noise and then part ways, feeling changed.